Bombardment of Sveaborg

-The Battle of Suomenlinna (also known as the Battle of Viapori or the Bombardment of Sweaborg) was fought on 9–11 August 1855 between Russian defenders and a joint British/French fleet during the Åland War.
-It was a part of the Crimean War.
+The Bombardment of Sveaborg, also known as the Battle of Sveaborg, took place on 9–11 August 1855, between Russian defenders and a joint British–French fleet during the Åland War, a Baltic Sea theater of the Crimean War.
+British and French ships bombarded the Russian fortress of Sveaborg from beyond the range of the defenders' artillery.
+After 48 hours of bombardment, the attackers withdrew without attempting a landing.